 Individual Results: You’re able to view individual results, through which you could monitor trends and correlations between answer choices.

-Close ended questions are a more efficient means of collecting quantitative (statistically-driven) data.
-Whereas open ended questions are better for collecting qualitative data.
-However, these question styles are better when used together.
+Close ended questions are a more efficient means of collecting quantitative data.
+Where open ended questions are better for collecting qualitative data.
+However, your data will be of a better quality if these styles are used together.

 You should begin a line of questioning with a close ended question, then follow up with an open ended question.
 The latter can then be used to interpret or explain the trends in the statistical data.